Issue 41, 2025

 Abstract

 A novel ion-pair receptor, consisting of a diaza-18-crown-6 cation binding motif and a BODIPY-appended halogen bonding optical anion-sensing motif, is prepared and shown to be a potent receptor for inorganic and organic ion-pairs.
-Comprehensive optical emission and 1H NMR spectroscopic titration studies, in combination with computational investigations, demonstrate the receptor exhibits significant selectivity for ion-pair guest species K+/Cl over other alkali metal halide ion-pairs and the neurotransmitter salt dopamine hydrochloride over other phenethylamine hydrochloride derivatives.
-Notably, the specific host-guest three-dimensional binding mode, resulting from the simultaneous participation of the heteroditopic receptor’s multiple proximal convergent binding motifs, dictates the observed inorganic and organic ion-pair selectivity trends, representing a potent biomimetic strategy for the design of optical sensors for a range of biologically-relevant ion-pair analytes.
+Comprehensive optical emission and 1H NMR spectroscopic titration studies, in combination with computational investigations, demonstrate that the receptor exhibits significant selectivity for the ion-pair guest species K+/Cl over other alkali metal halide ion-pairs, and the neurotransmitter salt dopamine hydrochloride over other phenethylamine hydrochloride derivatives.
+Notably, the specific host–guest three-dimensional binding mode, resulting from the simultaneous participation of the heteroditopic receptor's multiple proximal convergent binding motifs, dictates the observed inorganic and organic ion-pair selectivity trends, representing a potent biomimetic strategy for the design of optical sensors for a range of biologically-relevant ion-pair analytes.

 Supplementary files